trillek-team/trillek-computer/TGA.md

  - Device Type     : 0x0E (Graphics Device)
  - Device SubType  : 0x01
  - Device Builder  : 0x1C6C8B36 (Nya Elektriska)
- - Device ID       : 0x01 (Nya Elektriska TGA)
+ - Device ID       : 0x01 (Nya Elektriska TDA)

 RESOURCES
 ---------

-A basic TGA card uses 2400 Bytes of computer RAM for the Text buffer and optionally can use 2KiB of ram for a user defined font.
+A basic TDA card uses 2400 Bytes of computer RAM for the Text buffer and optionally can use 2KiB of ram for a user defined font.
 Also, could generate a interrupt for VSync events.